mehmandarov/mehmandarov.github.io/_posts/2019-01-01-disposable-docker-containers.markdown

 This should not come as a surprise that the whole idea of using a container is something that we use to contain our application and we dispose of the whole containers when we build a new version of the application or need to upgrade something in the setup.
 This means that containers are generally having a lifespan of a single version, a pod (if you are running a Kuberntes cluster), or something similar.

-However, in this case, I want to show you how to build something that exists for an even shorter period of time and can be used as an alternative to a local setup for building and resting applications locally before pushing it to test, staging, production, etc.
+However, in this case, I want to show you how to build something that exists for an even shorter period of time and can be used as an alternative to a local setup for building and testing applications locally before pushing it to test, staging, production, etc.

-In this case, I would like to show you set-up for Jekyll applications, but this can be easily applied to any kind of applications written in any of your favorite languages.
+In this case, I would like to show you how to setup Jekyll applications, but this can be easily applied to any kind of applications written in any of your favorite languages.
 Until recently, I have been running a Jekyll installation locally with all dependencies installed on my machine, however, it has been a bit challenging moving between machines and reinstalling operating systems.
 To simplify the process, I decided to containerize the project.

 So I wanted the following: